geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 We expect each User to be associated with one to a dozen Gardens.
 Each Garden might have hundreds to thousands of Plantings.
 This means it is practical for the client application to cache the "Garden-level" entities that they are associated with.

-The goal of this design is to create "chapter-level" and "garden-level" namespaces, such that GeoGardenClub can scale to thousands of Chapters, where each Chapter contains hundreds of gardens, and where each Garden contains thousands of Plantings, all while providing a fast, intuitive, and responsive application for each user.
+The goal of this design is to create "chapter-level" and "garden-level" namespaces, such that GeoGardenClub can scale to hundreds of Chapters, where each Chapter contains hundreds of gardens, and where each Garden contains hundreds of Plantings (and other Garden-specific entities), all while providing a fast, intuitive, and responsive application for each user.
+Our design means that the GGC database can grow to millions of documents while individual client apps require access to only thousands of documents.

 This design does have a potential problem: what if a Chapter becomes wildly popular and grows to many hundreds of members?
 It is possible that the performance of the client application can degrade if the number of members (and thus gardens) in a single Chapter becomes too large.